 A survey of human development focusing on the physical, mental and emotional/social growth processes from conception through adolescence.
 Other topics include the history and principles of developmental psychology, childhood education and parenting.
-Prerequisite: Must have passed PSYC& 100 with a 2.0 or better within the last five years or permission of instructor.
+Prerequisite: Must have passed PSYC& 100 with a 2.0 or better or permission of instructor.
 (SCC, SFCC)